lipiridi/spotless-applier/PRE_COMMIT_CHECK.md

 ### 4. Disable Advanced After-Commit Checks

-- Uncheck the option **Run advanced checks after a commit is done** to avoid redundant post-commit steps.
+- Uncheck the option **Run advanced checks after a commit is done**.
+It is necessary to ensure that the Spotless task runs before the commit is finalized, so only properly formatted code gets committed.

 ![img.png](img.png)